Skip to content

 Taipei Airport Guide – Taiwan Taoyuan International Airport Information

 If you are flying into Taipei, it is likely that you will be arriving at the Taiwan Taoyuan International Airport (TPE, Taipei Airport).
 Located about 25 miles outside of Taipei, Taiwan Taoyuan International Airport currently has two terminals in use.
-Though, a third is under construction, and a fourth is planned.
-As both terminals are used for international arrivals and departures, travelers should be sure and check which terminal they should use, as they vary by airline.
+Currently, third and fourth ones are under in the work.

 Intro to Taiwan Taoyuan International Airport